Chicago Cubs Rumors: How Much Is Jake Arrieta Getting In Arbitration?

 So how much does Arrieta deserve to be paid by the Cubs?
 A list of the top salaries in Major League Baseball becomes very valuable here, showing that the Cubs have had Arrieta at a relative discount since being acquired from the Baltimore Orioles.
 Seven pitchers (including one on the Cubs) will make salaries North of $25 million this year.

-For the 2017 MLB season, Clayton Kerhsaw of the Los Angeles Dodgers leads the way at about $36.8 million.
+For the 2017 MLB season, Clayton Kershaw of the Los Angeles Dodgers leads the way at about $36.8 million.
 He is followed by Zack Greinke of the Arizona Diamondbacks ($34 million), David Price of the Boston Red Sox ($30 million), Justin Verlander of the Detroit Tigers ($28 million), Felix Hernandez of the Seattle Mariners ($26.9 million), Jon Lester of the Cubs ($25 million) and C.C.
 Sabathia of the New York Yankees ($25 million).
 That salary list doesn’t even count the top paid position players.
 There are seven additional pitchers that make more than $20 million for the upcoming year.

 It’s difficult to quantify just how important Jake Arrieta has been for the Cubs, but it is clear that he is the ace of the pitching staff and an important component for the franchise to keep in place moving forward.
 Failing to lock him into a long-term contract extension could also force fans to deal with Chicago Cubs rumors about the team possibly losing Arrieta to free agency next year.